UUÖ±²¥

 Potential Benefits

-A legal studies bachelor's has the potential to land you a job in a solid labor market.
-For instance, the BLS projects that demand for certain legal professionals — such as — is expected to grow by 5% through 2032, slightly faster than the national average of 3% for all jobs.
+• A legal studies bachelor's has the potential to land you a job in a solid labor market.
+For instance, the BLS projects that demand for certain legal professionals — such as — is expected to grow by 4% through 2034.

 Potential Drawbacks